Interested in adopting a new animal?

-**Please Note** Submitting an application for a specific animal does not guarantee a hold of that animal, until our adoption counselor is able to speak with you in person or over the phone.
+**Please Note** Submitting an application for a specific animal does not place a hold on that animal, you must meet the animal before a hold can be placed.
 All adoptions are completed in person at Heart of the Valley.
 We will do our best to facilitate a swift process!

 The best way to find that perfect friend is to come into Heart of the Valley (click here for directions) and meet your pal in person.
 Pictures only tell part of the story.
 By coming to the shelter to meet your new friend, you will be able to connect with one of our adoption counselors, who can help you find the right animal, or answer any questions you may have about an animal you are interested in.

 Looking for a purebred pet?
 Heart of the Valley recommends browsing our website for these pets, or if you are willing to travel then visit www.montanapets.org.
 This website is a great resource for information on shelters and rescue groups across the state, and you can even sign up to get on a waiting list for a purebred pet.

 Our hours of operations are:

 Adoptions and dog kennels close at 5:00 pm

 - Adult Dogs (over 25 Pounds and over 6 months) – $110

 - Adult Dogs(under 25 Pounds and over 6 months) – $160